 Earlier this year, we road tripped to the Maker’s Mark Distillery in Loretto, Kentucky.
 It was a fun an informative day full of good friends and great bourbon.
 But the Maker’s Mark distillery is just one stop on Kentucky’s Bourbon Trail.
 95 percent of all bourbon is distilled, aged and bottled right here in Kentucky.
 That makes it a must-see.

 4. Hang out with the buffalo in Land Between the Lakes

-I’ll always hold a soft spot for Land Between the Lakes and the bodies of water that surround it (Kentucky Lake and Lake Barkley).
-My grandparents live in one of the neighboring counties, and I spent countless summers growing up there with my brothers and sister.
-In fact, I just made a trip back to western Kentucky a few weeks ago and it is just as beautiful as I remember it.
+Blair will always hold a soft spot for Land Between the Lakes and the bodies of water that surround it (Kentucky Lake and Lake Barkley).
+Her grandparents live in one of the neighboring counties, and she spent countless summers growing up there with her brothers and sister.
+In fact, we just made a trip back to western Kentucky a few weeks ago and it is just as beautiful as she remembers it.
 Enjoy the great food, all of the miniature golf, the lovely resorts along the lake — Lake Barkley State Resort Park, Kentucky Lake State Park, Prizer Point, just to name a few — and if you look close enough, you’ll even spot a few buffalo.
 How very uniquely Kentucky.

 5. Whether to rock climb or to eat some delicious pizza, people come from around the world to see Red River Gorge